BoltzExchange/boltz-backend/docs/regtest.md

 ---
 description: >-
-  This document describes how to set up a Docker regtest environment for development purposes.
+  This document describes how to set up a Docker regtest environment for Boltz Backend development.
 ---

 # 🐳 Regtest Environment